JeffersonLab/clara-docs/docs/guides/intro.md

 linking together different studies.
 Unification of software tools, algorithms and computational strategies across multiple disciplines is unimaginable, yet common; machine interpretable data description is quite feasible.
-So, if we can imagine a software application, build as network of “black box” independent processes that exchange data only, the design a software application for an inter-disciplinary study suddenly becomes a reality.
+So, if we can imagine a software application, build as network of "black box" independent processes that exchange data only, the design a software application for an inter-disciplinary study suddenly becomes a reality.

 The principal goal of CLARA is to provide a computing environment for efficient Big Data processing.